fugitive90/piavpnchanger/README.md

 <snippet>
   <content>
 # PIAVPNCHANGER
-Simple script for fetching PrivateInternetAccess server lists, parse it through script, ping all servers, and based on lowest ping creates OpenVPN config and connects to it.
+Bash script for fetching PrivateInternetAccess server lists, parse it through script, ping all servers, and based on lowest latency generates OpenVPN config and connects to it.

-At the end, it is possible to save all configs to a custom directory for later use.
+After first time use, there is no need to generate new configuration, just enter the existing path which you've choosen as a save path.
+It will check current latency and update piavpn.ovpn file with lowest latency detected server.

 ## Installation
 Clone git repo